-Cattle are consigned to an MSA licensed abattoir to be slaughtered by the day after dispatch.
+Cattle are consigned to an MSA licensed abattoir to be slaughtered within the required time frames.
 MSA accredited graders check MSA vendor declaration details prior to grading at the abattoir.

 Producers can receive detailed feedback on the eating quality outcome of their cattle by consigning through MSA licensed participants.